choltreppe/parlexgen/README.md

 # Generates a ParserProc[Token]  (take a look at src/parlexgen/common.nim for details)
 makeLexer lex[Token]:

-  # If [0-9]+ is matched the following block is executed to build a token.
+  # If the pattern ("out") is matched the following block is executed to build a token.
   # Note: After the pattern is a block definition not a function,
   #       so don't use 'return' or 'result'.
   # Inside the block you have following vars: